lambdaclass/concrete/docs/FORMATTING_OUTPUT.md

 - Text output API shape is separate from string-construction API shape — even if the two share primitives underneath.

 **Non-goals (deliberately deferred).**
-- Trait-based formatting (`Display`/`Debug` equivalents).
-Deferred until medium-workload evidence forces it.
-See section 6.
+- Trait-object or universal formatting (`Display`/`Debug` equivalents).
+  Concrete does not auto-render arbitrary structs.
+See section 6 for the Phase 7 replacement: a static `write_to` / `format_into` convention over `Writer`.
 - Format strings / positional arguments / `{}`-style placeholders.
 - Locale, collation, or Unicode-aware width/padding.
-- Runtime-pluggable writers (`io.Writer`-style traits).
-A future addition; not required before freeze.
+- Runtime-pluggable writers or trait-object sink dispatch.
+Phase 7 uses a concrete `std.io.Writer` contract as the primary sink, but calls remain statically known and capability-visible.
 - Floating-point formatting sophistication (rounding modes, precision control beyond what `float_to_string` already provides).

 ---